SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_Matrix_Virtualization.md

 #### Backup Configuration

-The backup will write a file to C\Skyline DataMiner\Documents\Generic Matrix Virtualization + the file name you can configure.
+The backup will write a file to the folder `C:\Skyline DataMiner\Documents\Generic Matrix Virtualization`.
+The file name depends on what you have configured.

-This action will save the vMatrix Mode, Tieline priority order, TieLine Management Mode, Status Update Mode and Favorable Pathing.
-It will also save/restore data in the Sources, Destinations, Virtual Sources, Virtual Destinations, Source Matrix, Tielines, External Loops,Actions, Label Management tables.
+The backup action will save the vMatrix mode, tieline priority order, TieLine management mode, status update mode, and favorable pathing.
+It will also save the data in the Sources, Destinations, Virtual Sources, Virtual Destinations, Source Matrix, Tielines, External Loops, Actions, and Label Management tables.

+> [!IMPORTANT]
-**Warning:** the backup is not of full restore of an element.
-So it was never designed to create a backup, and use that as a template to create a new element.
+> Restoring the backup will not fully restore the element.
+The purpose of this backup feature is to create a template to easily create a new element.

 ### Tie Lines Configuration